 In Nuremberg, a city easily reachable by train, the almost completely-flat round trip begins.
 From here, you'll cycle on the valley route via Fürth, Erlangen, Forchheim and Bamberg to Bischberg, where the Regnitz and the Main-Danube Canal flow into the Main.
 The canal route takes you back to Nuremberg.
 As you go, you'll cycle a total of 100 miles (160 kilometers) over four stages.
 In all stage destinations, you'll find numerous accommodation options that cover all price ranges.
 You'll also have the possibility to jump on a train if you need to truncate your trip for any reason.
 If, on the other hand, you have much more time, you can combine the Regnitz cycle path in Bamberg with an even longer ride: The Main Cycle Path.
 You'll find all the necessary information to extend your ride here: komoot.com/collection/92/the-main-cycle-path-from-the-spring-to-the-estuary

-The first stage of the RegnitzRadweg begins in Nuremberg on Lake Whörder and leads you on the valley route to Forchheim.
+The first stage of the RegnitzRadweg starts in Nuremberg at the Wöhrder lake and leads you on the valley route to Forchheim.
 The lake is just a short distance from the train station in Nuremberg, which can be reached by both local and long-distance trains.
-At Whörder See you will also find a nice town beach if you still feel like cooling off and swimming a bit before the bike ride.As soon as you have swung to the bike, you drive along the bank of the Pegnitz, which leads you out of Nuremberg and brings you directly to Fürth.
+At Wöhrder See you will also find a nice town beach, if you still feel like cooling off and swimming a bit before the bike ride.As soon as you have swung to the bike, you drive along the bank of the Pegnitz, which leads you out of Nuremberg and brings you directly to Fürth.
 Beautiful parks and wide meadows accompany you on many sections.
 The Pegnitz and the Rednitz converge in the direction of the Regnitz, which you now follow to the north.
-In some places you cycle directly along the shore and enjoy the view of the water.
-Most of the time, though, you drive through wide meadows and beautiful forests a bit off the river.
+In some places, you cycle along the shore and enjoy the view of the water.
+Most of the time, however, you drive through wide meadows and beautiful forests a bit off the river.
 Shortly before Erlangen turn off to the Main-Donau-Kanal and follow the dead straight bank a short distance.
 Between Alterlangen and Erlangen you cycle again through the meadows of the Regnitz.
 Across the meadows you have a nice view of Erlangen, which is not far away.
 If you feel like it, you can make a detour to the beautiful city.Alterlangen welcomes you in picturesque nature with vast fields and romantic forests.
 On the flat, well paved bike path it almost goes by itself and you can enjoy the beautiful landscape to the fullest.
-On the way you will pass in Oberndorf and Baiersdorf beautiful bathing lakes, which invite you for a refreshing break.
+On the way you come in Oberndorf and Baiersdorf past beautiful bathing lakes, which invite you for a refreshing break.
 Afterwards you cycle back to the Main-Danube-Canal, which brings you to the stage destination Forchheim, where you can enjoy the old town with its pretty half-timbered houses.

 On the second stage the valley route of the Regnitz cycle path leads you from Forchheim to Bischberg near Bamberg.
 If you have not seen so much of Forchheim the day before, it's worth making a little visit to the old town before the tour.
 You can discover such great relics as the fish boxes on the Wiesent.After leaving Forchheim, you'll cycle through glorious open fields, driving here and there along shady forest edges.
 Even small charming places with pretty half-timbered houses are on the way.
 Here you can not only stroll comfortably through the old town centers and stop in beautiful restaurants and cafes, but also visit in Buttenheim, for example, the Levi Strauss Museum, where you will learn all about the inventor of jeans.At Pettstadt, you will take a rustic ferry to the other side of the Regnitz and then cycle through wide meadows and fields that stretch between the river and the Main-Danube Canal.
 At the gates of Bamberg you follow the Regnitz through an idyllic park into the city.
 You cycle past some of Bamberg's most beautiful corners and can admire the old town hall or the fishing settlement "Little Venice" from the bike.
 Shortly before you leave Bamberg, the Regnitz flows into the Main-Danube Canal, on the banks of which you cycle to Bischberg, the stage destination.Here the canal flows into the Main and you have completed the valley route and thus also the first half of the Regnitz cycle path.
 The next two stages will take you back to Nuremberg on the canal route.
 But now you can celebrate the halftime and make yourself comfortable in Bischberg or the nearby Bamberg.Tip: If you do not have enough time to cycle back to Nuremberg, you can also take the train in Bamberg.